Keitha Dickerson

 Dickerson played 36 games in the WNBA for the Minnesota Lynx and Utah Starzz.
 In 2000, she started 29 of the 32 games for the Lynx, who made her the 24th pick overall in the 2000 WNBA Draft.
 She averaged 4.4 points, 4.4 rebounds and 1.2 steals per game for the Lynx.
 She scored a career-high 15 points against the Seattle Storm on July 5, 2000, and grabbed a career-best eight rebounds twice.
 She had five assists twice, and three steals on four occasions.

 Dickerson was a Second Team All-Big 12 selection at Texas Tech after leading the conference in rebounding at 10 boards per game, while ranking third on the team in scoring at 11.9 points per game.
-She finished her Red Raiders career in 2000, ranked sixth on the all-time career list for rebounds at 843.
+She finished her Red Raiders career in 2000 ranked sixth on the all-time list for rebounds at 843.
 She also ranked fifth on Texas Tech's single season rebound list with 330 and rebound average at 10.0 boards per contest.
 She had 88 steals as a senior, which ranked 10th all-time in a single season.

 Dickerson earned a bachelor's degree in exercise and sports sciences from Texas Tech in 2000.
 She has a daughter, Kylyn.